alalfakawma/greyhoundwp/README.md

 BUT GONNA USE IT ON MY WEBSITE,
 INSTALL IT AND CHECK IT OUT I GUARANTEE YOU WILL HATE IT.

+# OFFICIALLY DONE WITH THE THEME/ONLY RESPONSIVENESS LEFT.

 # search bar now works
 # have _/customized search bar
 # have _/fixed the thumbnail image size
 # have _/customized the read more
-# have not customized the comments
+# have _/customized the comments
 # COMMENT TEXTAREA has been fully customized according to needs _/ THanks youtube.